llpeterson/internetworking/impl.md

 such-and-such field in the header, then execute this-or-that action.

-The relevance of packet processing being implemented by a multi-stage pipleline rather than a single-stage processor is that forwarding a single packet likely involves looking at multiple header fields.
+The relevance of packet processing being implemented by a multi-stage pipeline rather than a single-stage processor is that forwarding a single packet likely involves looking at multiple header fields.
 Each stage can be programmed to look at a different combination of fields.
 A multi-stage pipeline adds a little end-to-end latency to each packet